begbert95/Set-ADAttribute/Set-ADAttribute README.txt

 This script must be run normally, by a user with the access to change the attribute.
 Running it as an administrator will cause the script to fail.

+Configuration settings

+1. logDetail - determines what is output to the console and logs
+    a.
+Success - Only outputs successful information
+    b.
+Error - Outputs success and failure information
+    c.
+ErrorOnly - Only displays errors
+    d.
+Warnings - Displays warnings, errors, and successes
+    e.
+Information - Information to help understand what a script is doing as well as warnings, errors, and successes
+    f.
+Verbose - Displays output that is useful for understanding the internal workings of the script, information, warnings, errors, and successes
+    g.
+Debug - Debug messages can contain internal details necessary for deep troubleshooting, verbose, information, warnings, errors, and successes
+    h.
+Progress - Only displays the progress of the script
+    h.
+Silent - Absolutely nothing is displayed on the screen